Jhowners/Hope-Phasmophobia-Overlay/README.md

 This project is free and open source because I believe essential tools should be accessible to everyone.

-If this tool saves your life during an Apocalypse Run, consider buying me a coffee to support future features (like Voice Recognition)!
+If this tool saves your life during an Apocalypse Run, consider buying me a coffee to support future features!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/hopesan)